Myanmar Junta Stages Election After Five Years Of Civil War

 Snaking queues of voters formed outside polling stations in the last election in 2020, which the military declared void a few months later when it ousted Aung San Suu Kyi and seized power.

-But this time journalists and polling staff outnumbered early voters at a downtown station near the gleaming Sule Pagoda, the site of huge pro-democracy protests after the coup.
+But this time journalists and polling staff outnumbered early voters at a downtown Yangon station near the gleaming Sule Pagoda -- the site of huge pro-democracy protests after the coup.

-Among a trickle of early voters, 45-year-old Swe Maw dismissed international criticism.
+Among a trickle of early voters turning out for the first of three rounds of polling, 45-year-old Swe Maw dismissed international criticism.

 "It's not an important matter," he said.
 "There are always people who like and dislike."